introduction

 Preparation:

 Whether for the Advent wreath or for cozy evenings on the cold winter days - it's hard to imagine a Christmas without candles.
 But many people are not even aware of the side effects of some candles.
-In order to celebrate a sustainable Christmas, you should also pay attention to the ingredients in the candles.
+In order to celebrate a sustainable Christmas, attention should also be paid to the ingredients in the candles.

 In Germany, many candles have the RAL quality seal.
-With the seal, the manufacturers have committed themselves not to use raw materials, paints or varnishes that are contaminated with harmful substances.
+With the seal, the manufacturers have committed themselves not to using raw materials, paints or varnishes that are contaminated with harmful substances.

-If you have a lot of tea lights with an aluminum holder at home but want to experience a sustainable Christmas, then you can buy plant-based tea lights without an aluminum rim and refill the old aluminum rings.
+If you have a lot of tea lights with an aluminum holder at home, but want to experience a sustainable Christmas, then you can use plant-based tea lights Buy without an aluminum rim and refill the old aluminum rings.

 However, organic candles made from beeswax are best because they are produced in an environmentally friendly way.